atomic-penguin/cookbook-yumrepo/README.md

 ### yumrepo::corporate

 - Generic example recipe to be used with an internal Yum mirror, or repository.
+  * By default this recipe uses the basename of your domain as the repository name.

 ### yumrepo::jenkins